 What is your opinion of online professional development?

 Have you had positive or negative experiences with it?
-How do you motivate your self to develop professionally?
-Write in the comments.
+How do you motivate yourself to develop professionally?
+Write in the comments or via the contact page.
 I would love to hear your opinion!